kontent-ai/rich-text-resolver-js/README.md

 ```

 > [!IMPORTANT]
 > MAPI transformation logic expects Portable Text that had been previously created from management API rich text and performs only minimal validation.
+It doesn't provide implicit transformation capabilities from other formats (such as delivery API).
 >
-> Transformation from other formats (such as delivery API) is not supported unless the blocks are manually adjusted to be MAPI compatible prior to running the method.
+> If you're interested in transforming external HTML or rich text to a MAPI compatible format, see [JSON transformer docs](docs/index.md) instead.

 [last-commit]: https://img.shields.io/github/last-commit/kontent-ai/rich-text-resolver-js?style=for-the-badge
 [contributors-shield]: https://img.shields.io/github/contributors/kontent-ai/rich-text-resolver-js?style=for-the-badge